samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 Don’t hide important secrets or discoveries in places where the characters aren’t likely to uncover them.
 Make sure they can’t miss an important secret or discovery simply by failing an ability check, not talking to the right person, or not looking in the right place.

-See also “[Perception](#Perception)” in this chapter for more advice on hidden secrets in adventures.
+See also "[Perception](#Perception)" in this chapter for more advice on hidden secrets in adventures.

 #### Giving Information to One Player